-The Census Bureau uses a secure data transfer system that does not connect directly with external systems, however, is an automated system that provides one way transfer to Census from partner agencies to support administrative data collection.
-Census Bureau core programs receiving data via the secure data transfer systems must have approved agreements in place.
+The Managed Data Transfer (MFT) does not connect directly with external systems, however, is an automated system that provides one way transfer to Census from partner agencies to support administrative data collection.
+Like EDT, Census Bureau core programs receiving data via MFT must have approved agreements in place.